gnosis/pm-contracts/docs/getting-started.rst

 This yields a condition ID of ``0x67eb23e8932765c1d7a094838c928476df8c50d1d3898f278ef1fb2a62afab63``.

-Later, if the oracle ``0x1337aBcdef1337abCdEf1337ABcDeF1337AbcDeF`` makes a report that the payout vector for the condition is ``[0, 1, 0]``, the oracle essentially states that Bob was chosen, as the payout slot associated with Bob would receive all of the payout.
+Later, if the oracle ``0x1337aBcdef1337abCdEf1337ABcDeF1337AbcDeF`` makes a report that the payout vector for the condition is ``[0, 1, 0]``, the oracle essentially states that Bob was chosen, as the outcome slot associated with Bob would receive all of the payout.

 A Scalar Example
 ~~~~~~~~~~~~~~~~